MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 # Troubleshooting & FAQ

-## Immersive spaces licensing
+## Licenses for immersive spaces in Mesh licenses

-### What are the license requirements for Immersive spaces in Mesh?
+### What are the license requirements for immersive spaces in Mesh?

 [!INCLUDE [The include file for the license requirements in Mesh](../Includes/license-requirements-for-Mesh.md)]